dhvakr/30DGCP-ChallengeLabs/Track1-CloudEngineering/4_Deploy-and-Manage-Cloud-Environments-with-Google-Cloud.md

 * Check the production frontend endpoint (use http, not the default https)

-* Back to cloudshell, run to push a change
+* Now go to cloudshell, run to push a change
 ---
 ```yaml
 - gcloud config set compute/zone us-east1-b